caccnz/constitution/constitution.md

    outlining the events, the disciplinary action taken, and reasons for such action.
 Such records shall be maintained for five years.

-4. Disciplinary action shall be reported to the Director’s office if necessary.
+4. Disciplinary action shall be reported to the National Director’s office if necessary.

 ## Article VI Government